Hebrews 12:28: Serve God or worship Him?

 "let us offer to God acceptable worship (latreuo), with reverence and awe.
 For our God is a consuming fire."

-Even though this translation and others like it are very popular (especially within the church of Christ because of our strong beliefs about "worshiping" God the right way", I need to point out that prior to mid-20th century, all Bible translations in every language - translated latrueo in verse 28 as serve:
+Even though this translation and others like it are very popular (especially within the church of Christ because of our strong beliefs about "worshiping" God the right way", I need to point out that prior to 1946, all Bible translations in every language - translated "latrueo" in verse 28 as "serve":

 let us serve (latreuo) God well-pleasingly, with reverence and fear.

-let us offer to God acceptable worship to God
+let us offer to God acceptable worship

-So why was the word for serve replaced with the word worship?
 There was a movement in the mid-20th century called the “dynamic equivalence movement”.
-This was a movement to change Bible translating from word-for-word (formal equivalence) into something more modern by focusing on conveying ideas and impacting the reader.
+This was a movement to change Bible translating from word-for-word (formal equivalence) into something more modern by focusing on conveying ideas and impacting the reader, with less emphasis on the original text.
 I’ve been a Christian for my entire life, and I am just learning this!

 I understand that yes, words can change in nuance over time, but I am of the opinion that God's word shouldn't be changed to fit ever-changing cultural definitions.

 What's also important to note is how the English word "worship" has changed over time.
-“Worthship” used to be just a title when it was first invented in the 900’s A.D, then it evolved to mean “honor” (like in the first English translation of the Bible by Wycliffe in 1382, which says to worship your father and mother (Mat.
+“Worthship” used to be a title when it was first created in the 900’s A.D, then it evolved to mean “honor” (like in the first English translation of the Bible by Wycliffe in 1382, which says to worship your father and mother (Mat.
 19:19), and any man who serves God, God will worship him (John 12:26).

 Currently, the word worship means many different things, and you can define it however you want to, but truly, the word isn’t even in the Bible!
 (You can find a link about how there is no Greek or Hebrew word that means “worship” at the end of this article).

-So for those of us believing that we are serving God by going to a worship service, after we have finished worshiping God, aka, at the end of our “worship services” (“worship service” being another phrase that’s not in the Bible, btw) I have heard so many prayers go like this:
+So for those of us believing that we are serving God by going to a worship service: after we have finished worshiping God, aka, at the end of our “worship services” (“worship service” being another phrase that’s not in the Bible, btw) I have heard so many prayers go like this:

-And is not the implication of that “we hope we have pleased you with how we worshiped you in this 1 hour worship service, so that you won’t send fire down on us as punishment”???
 I would humbly assume that we all pretty much believe that, because in every sermon I’ve heard about the importance of worshiping God without musical instruments, the story of Nadab and Abihu is almost always brought up.

 In Leviticus 10, these men offered ‘strange fire’ to God, fire that he did not authorize, and they were burned up, so we have somehow concluded that if we don’t worship God the right way on Sunday morning, that we could also be burned up, if we offer "strange fire" (aka, worship with instrumental music) to God, because God didn't authorize it.

-The answer honestly is no, because again, the word “offering” was added in to this verse for the first time in the English Revised Version (ERV) in 1885.
-There is no word that correlates to “offering” there in the original Greek text, so it was added for clarification on the part of the translators.
-I personally think it takes away from the original meaning of the verse rather than clarifying it, though, and we need to be aware that some Bible translations focus on translating word-for-word, others focus on translating idea-for-idea, and some are a mixture of both - so that’s why examining the original words will always be important!
+I personally think it takes away from the original meaning of the verse ,and we need to be aware that some Bible translations focus on translating word-for-word, others focus on translating idea-for-idea, and some are a mixture of both - so that’s why examining the original words will always be important!

-But as for how “God being a consuming fire” correlates with how we serve him, there is another passage in the Old Testament that matches up with these words, much better than the Nadab and Abihu story that we commonly hear.
+But as for how “God being a consuming fire” correlates with how we serve him, there is another passage in the Old Testament that matches up with these words, MUCH better than the Nadab and Abihu story that we commonly hear.

-Earlier in Hebrews 12:18-27,The writer of Hebrews is directly quoting from Exodus 19:12-13, in reference to when God came down in smoke and fire on top of Mount Sinai (aka Mount Horeb) to give the Israelites the commandments that they were to follow.
+Earlier in Hebrews 12:18-27, The writer of Hebrews is directly quoting from Exodus 19:12-13, in reference to when God came down in smoke and fire on top of Mount Sinai (aka Mount Horeb) to give the Israelites the commandments that they were to follow.

-The first commandment that God gives the people of Israel in Exodus 20:3-5, is not to have any other God besides Him, to not bow down to or serve (Hebrew: abad Greek: latreuo) any other gods, because God is a jealous God”.
+The first commandment that God gives the people of Israel in Exodus 20:3-5, is not to have any other God besides Him, to not bow down to or serve (Hebrew: abad, Greek: latreuo) any other gods, because God is a jealous God”.

 Most good English translations translate the word "abad" as “serve” here, because that is what the Hebrew word “ʿāḇaḏ” means.